Understanding Flash Loans

 From Same Contract

-as receiver - Implement flash loan logic in same contract
+- Implement flash loan logic in same contract

 - Use